OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_federation.rst

 Step 6.
 Upgrade Slave Zones
 ================================================================================

-You can upgrade now the slave zones:
+You can now upgrade the slave zones:

-    * :ref:`Follow the upgrading for single front-end deployments <upgrade_single>`
+    * :ref:`Follow the upgrading for single Front-end deployments <upgrade_single>`
     * :ref:`Follow the upgrading for high availability clusters <upgrade_ha>`

 You will restart OpenNebula in each zone as part of the upgrade.
-Once you finish upgrading your master remove any access restriction to the API imposed in Step 1.
+Once you finish upgrading your master, remove any access restriction to the API imposed in Step 1.